 We are looking forward to the 22nd Pelican Island Wildlife Festival, on Saturday, March 15, 2014, and it’s never too early to let us know that you would like to volunteer and help out!
 Please see details on the Volunteer page of our website.
 Details are now available there for volunteering the day of the festival.
-If you are interested in helping with the planning of the event, please Contact Us.

 All the event activities at Riverview Park are free, except for kayaking, boat and birding tours.
 The pontoon boat tours to Pelican Island are a suggested donation of $15/person, and the birding tour is $25/person.
 Pontoon boat tours run throughout the event, approximately every hour.